Your credit report is meant to be an accurate, detailed summary of your financial history — however, mistakes happen more often than you may think.

 - You have three days in which to review the contract and cancel without penalty

-Accurate items in your record can't be disputed or removed before the term set by law (seven years for most negative items).
-For example, if you missed payments on your credit card or defaulted on a student loan, your dispute request will be denied.
+Accurate items in your record can't be removed before the term set by law expires, which is seven years for most negative items.
+For example, if you missed payments on your credit card, your dispute to remove that information will be denied.
+However, the information will automatically fall off your credit report seven years from the time you missed the payment.

 If you do have valid negative items on record, here are some things that might help: